basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 riak-admin security enable
 ```

-*As per the warning above, do not do this in production without taking the appropriate precautions.*
+*As per the warning above, do not enable security in production
+ without taking the appropriate precautions.*

 All users, groups, authentication sources, and permissions can be
 configured while security is disabled, allowing you to create a